imkrishnaagrawal/draggable/README.md

 - Use the ‘delete’ key on the keyboard to remove the selected box.
 - A button to toggle keyboard control.(*no listener should be open when this button status is off).
-- No NPM library is used to achieve this behaviour.
+- No NPM library is used to achieve this behavior.

 ## Bonus Features
 - Hardcoded custom rectangular fence and ensure all the boxes stay within the